akmur/alex-11ty/posts/2018-12-16-a-user-guide-to-working-with-me.md

 - I am very bad with remembering names, a picture in your chat profile helps greatly.
 - To understand the direction the company is moving, and why.
 - Understanding what others are working on, to get the full picture.
-- Feedback especially when I do something that hurts other people&#8217;s feelings.
-Technical feedback is also great, with examples it&#8217;s even better.
+- Feedback especially when I do something that hurts other people's feelings.
+Technical feedback is also great, with examples it's even better.

 ### Contacting each other

-- I don&#8217;t check my email more than 2 or 3 times a day.
+- I don't check my email more than 2 or 3 times a day.
 If something is really urgent, chat me or just tell me.
 - My favourite communication method is chat, since I am a bit of an introvert.
 This for some reason does not apply to technical matters though, as I am always up to discuss those in person.

 ### What are my quirks

 - Oftentimes I like to go for a long walk instead of being social and having lunch with colleagues.
 I still love you all despite this.
 - I hate unfinished business.
-I would rarely leave a problem hanging without a solution, I can&#8217;t find peace until it is solved or at least until I know which direction to go.
+I would rarely leave a problem hanging without a solution, I can't find peace until it is solved or at least until I know which direction to go.
 - I love creating technical documentation for processes.
-- I don&#8217;t have a very good memory (that&#8217;s why I write documentation and notes for stuff) and I always need to look up things.
-I&#8217;m a good Googler.
+- I don't have a very good memory (that's why I write documentation and notes for stuff) and I always need to look up things.
+I'm a good Googler.
 - I love sugary things, but I have diabetes (well managed and dealt with through tablet medications, but still) so try not to feed me too much sugar, and if you see me eating sugar too often please stop me, sometimes I get stuck in a sugary loop.

 ### What are my working hours